 Once these questions have been answered then it is much easier to decide on a gate type and what materials are used in building it.

-This steel is one of our favorite materials for building gates.
+This steel is one of our favorite materials for building gates in remote locations.
 This steel has a very high content of Manganese, which makes the steel very resistant to attack with hacksaws, grinders and other abrasion attacks.
 This steel is work-hardened which means it gets stronger by about 100% when you bend or work the steel.
 This is the same material used in backhoe shovels and other heavy mining equipment.
 The steel is more expensive per pound than other steels, but often you use less steel so your overall cost can be competitive.
 This steel is a good choice for remote gates due to it's lighter weight in transporting.
 It is also a good candidate for gates that have a high risk of being attacked.

 This steel is the common steel that you find in many angle iron and tubing gates.
 Since the steel is common, often the pricing can be very low.
 For higher security, these gates can be built of very large and heavy bars where the shear massiveness of the structure is a strong deterrent to attacks.
 When building heavy structures there will need to be truck access directly to the site.
 For higher security, concrete and other steel can be placed inside mild steel tubing.
 This makes the bars stronger and even offers some resistance to torch attacks.
 The concrete also keeps the bars from compressing and bending in a torqued pull or push attack.